 As we head into fall for real now, the comfort foods, like this Biscuit Topped Chicken Pot Pie, are more and more appealing.
-This deliciously flavourful dish is everything that you want in a comforting, one pan casserole.
+This deliciously flavourful dish is everything that you want in a comforting, one-pan casserole.
 It has the most amazingly creamy filling of chicken & veggies in gravy, topped with buttery, flaky biscuits baked right in.
 Those tender biscuits are golden on top, but underneath, they soak up all that creamy gravy, creating a perfect crust.

 This is a perfect dish to make if you have leftovers from a roast chicken dinner.
 You'll already have leftover chicken, gravy, and veggies just waiting for some tender, flaky biscuits to top it all off for a brand new take on last night's dinner.
 It works equally well with turkey, too so it's ideal for the leftovers from a holiday feast.
-But even if you have to cook the chicken, this delicious pot pie is worth making.
+But even if you have to cook the chicken, this delicious biscuit topped chicken pot pie is worth making.

 As usual, I'm making use of my cast iron skillet.
 I love cooking with my cast iron.
-It goes anywhere, from stove top, to oven, to the grill.
+It goes anywhere, from stovetop to oven, to the grill.
 And as long as I keep it well seasoned, it has a perfect cooking surface and heat distribution.
-However, you can easily make this recipe in a casserole dish or any other oven safe pan.
+However, you can easily make this recipe in a casserole dish or any other oven-safe pan.
 To serve, I continued with the cast iron using these cute little loaf pans.

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- One small onion, diced
+- One small onion diced

-- 2 carrots, diced
+- 2 carrots diced

-- 2 stalks celery, diced
+- 2 stalks celery diced

-- 1 clove garlic, minced
+- 1 clove garlic minced

 - 4 cups low sodium chicken stock

-- 1/4 cup flour
+- ¼ cup flour

-- 1/2 cup white wine or chicken stock
+- ½ cup white wine or chicken stock

-- 3/4 cup frozen peas
+- ¾ cup frozen peas

-- 1 tsp fresh rosemary leaves, chopped
+- 1 teaspoon fresh rosemary leaves chopped

-- 2 cups all purpose flour
+- 2 cups all-purpose flour

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/4 cup butter
+- ¼ cup butter

-- 3/4 cup of beer
+- ¾ cup of beer

-- Heat oil over medium high In a large cast iron skillet, or dutch oven
+- Heat oil over medium-high In a large cast-iron skillet, or dutch oven

-- Add onion, garlic, carrot and celery, cooking until vegetables are softened, about 5 minutes
+- Add onion, garlic, carrot, and celery, cooking until vegetables are softened, about 5 minutes

 - Add chicken, and cook, stirring, until browned, about 5 minutes